Thank you for your interest in speaking at CSSCamp 2021! We are looking forward to reading your proposals.

 The more thought you put into your proposal, the better the chances are that it will be selected!
 Make sure you show how much you care about the topics you intend to talk about.

-There will be two talk formats:
+There will be one talk format: - 30-minute talks.

 - Follow the Code of Conduct.
 It’s imperative that your talk adheres to it.